RWS/Hugging-Face-Transformers-Service/README.md

 ## API Endpoints

-- `GET /list_models/`: Retrieve a list of all downloaded models from the `HUGGINGFACE_CACHE_DIR` directory, including their names and types.
+- `GET /list_models/`: Retrieve a list of all downloaded models from the `HUGGINGFACE_MODELS_DIR` directory, including their names and types.
 - `POST /download_model/`: Initiate the download of a specified model from the Hugging Face Hub.
 Return progress updates on the download process.
 - `GET /download_progress/`: Polling method to fetch the current download progress of the model, if a download is in progress.
 - `POST /mount_model/`: Mount the specified model and setup the appropriate pipeline.